11 Easy Tips To Stay Healthy When Traveling

 Also, insect repellant is a must if you travel in an area known for insects like mosquitoes.
 This is not just true for places like Panama; Alaska is known for its nasty mosquitos in the summer.

-Are you visiting a country with a risk of contracting malaria or other mosquito-borne illnesses?
+Are you visiting a country where you are at risk of contracting malaria, yellow fever, or other mosquito-borne illnesses?
 Ensure the repellant you are using contains DEET, the most effective ingredient against mosquitoes.

 10. Have A Small But Well Equipped First Aid Kit